fai-songprasit/Kudosu/README.md

 ## Stretch

 - [ ] Have users input name at the beginning of the game
+- [ ] Log in option for saved games and game records
 - [ ] Save state for later use button (store in database with user's name attached)